fatemahbarri/releaf_app/README.md

 * 🤖 AI-powered assistant for recycling guidance
 * 📍 Bin location finder using map interfaces
 * 📝 Report issues feature for user feedback
+* 🌍 Arabic & English language support for accessibility
+* 🌙 Dark mode support for a more comfortable user experience
+* 🎮 Gamification system with rewards and progress tracking to encourage recycling habits
 * 🔔 Simple and user-friendly interface for all users

 ---